Spontaneous Chiral Symmetry Breaking in a Random Driven Chemical System: Results

-We construct the chemical system using a framework recently introduced in~\cite{HorEngChemModel}, where achiral species $\{A_i\}$ react under the influence of external environmental forces.
+\nsb{Model: a Complex Chiral Chemical System} We construct the chemical system using a framework recently introduced in Ref. \citenum{HorEngChemModel}, where achiral species $\{A_i\}$ react under the influence of external environmental forces (for a minimal kinetic picture see supplementary section IX-A).
 To explore the possibility that coupling to strong environmental drives may induce spontaneous breaking of chiral symmetry, we introduce here additional sets of chiral species $\{R_j\}$ and their corresponding enantiomers $\{S_j\}$.
 Specifically, we consider a dilute solution of chiral and achiral elements at equilibrium in a container of constant volume and temperature as shown in Figure~\ref{fig:rxnscheme} left.
 Species are randomly wired in uni- or bi-molecular reactions, some of which may be randomly catalyzed by another independent species.
 Enantiomers are assumed to be mutually inert, and cross-reaction between chiral species to be perfectly enantioselective.
 As a result, any chiral species $i$ can be arbitrarily captured by independent $R_i$ and $S_i$ sets since otherwise enantioselectivity with respect to species $j$ would break with a trivial swap of $R/S$ element label.
 This is illustrated in Figure~\ref{fig:rxnscheme} where the total system may be viewed as consisting of two separate $R/S$ ``channels'' with only the achiral $A_i$ elements held in common.
 Achiral elements then play the critical role connecting $R/S$ channels as mass exchange ``canals'' through achiral-chiral reactions of the form $A_i \rightleftharpoons R_j(S_j)$ (Figure \ref{fig:rxnscheme}).
-This exchange process is symmetric on average, but subject to random fluctuations $\pm\delta$ induced by the environment which manifest as noise in the chiral species dynamics.
-This small, inherent stochasticity of the system links the quasi-independent channels, thereby allowing for the possibility of a diverging dynamics via strong environmental coupling that would constitute a chirality-breaking event.
+This exchange process is symmetric on average, but subject to random fluctuations $\pm\delta$ induced by the environment, which manifest as noise in the chiral species dynamics.
+This small, inherent stochasticity of the system links the quasi-independent channels, thereby allowing for diverging dynamics via strong environmental coupling that would constitute a chirality-breaking event.